alnitak/flutter_soloud/WEB_NOTES.md

 }
 ```

-The same problem happens using `dart:ffi`, it is also not possible to call a function directly from a native thread to Dart without using send and receive ports.
+The same problem happens using `dart:ffi`, it is also not possible to call a function directly from a native thread (audio thread) to Dart without using send.
 Here, `NativeCallable` helps.
-With `NativeCallable`, it is not necessary to import sendPort and receivePort into the native code, which are part of ffi and thus not compatible with the web.
+With `NativeCallable`, it's not necessary to import sendPort and receivePort into the native code, which are part of ffi and thus not compatible with the web.

 ## Notes